Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </td>
         <td>
-            A previous message tried to modify the state of a player (position, orientation) in an illegal state, e.g. outside of the map boundires, and/or orientation facing south-west.
+            A previous message tried to modify the state of a player (position, orientation) in an illegal state, e.g., outside of the map boundaries, or orientation facing south-west.
         </td>
     </tr>